- Home

 Members of the Board of Corporate Auditors and their attendance at its meetings

-The Board of Corporate Auditors consists of four members (including three independent corporate auditors).
+The Board of Corporate Auditors consists of three members (including two outside corporate auditors).
 Each auditor has considerable knowledge in accounting, tax affairs, or legal affairs.

 Major matters considered by the Board of Corporate Auditors